Tuesday, April 14 | Transfer Pizzeria Café 101 W. Mitchell Street

 Professional Background

-- Corporate Career: He spent 25 years as a photographer for AT&T, specializing in annual reports, advertising, and editorial work he served as the staff photographer for Oakland University in Rochester, Michigan.
+Dennis’s professional journey spans over 40 years, moving from corporate assignments to academic and artistic pursuits.
+In his corporate career, Dennis spent 25 years as a photographer with AT&T, specializing in annual reports, advertising, and editorial work.
+He also served as the staff photographer for Oakland University in Rochester, Michigan.

 Expertise in Carbon Printing

-- The Process: It involves using finely ground pigments (carbon) and potassium dichromate.
+Collins is considered a contemporary expert in carbon transfer printing, a process dating back to the 19th century.
+Carbon Transfer Printing involves using finely ground pigments (carbon) and potassium dichromate.
 The unhardened pigment is washed away, leaving a permanent image with a distinct relief and a rich tonal range.
 He was drawn to the “timeless beauty” and physical texture of these prints, which he describes as objects that “beg to be held.”

 Collections and Recognition